lynnemunini/ISSOverhead/README.md

 # ISSOverhead
-Program to notify me via email when the International Space Station is close.
+Program to notify me via email when the International Space Station is above my location.